 Options convey the right, but not the obligation, to engage in a future investment transaction.
 A call is an option contract that gives the buyer the right, but not the obligation, to exercise the option and buy an asset at the strike price on or at any time up to the expiration date.
-A put is an option contract that gives the buyer the right, but not the strike price on or at any time up to the expiration date.
+A put is an option contract that gives the buyer the right, but not the obligation, to sell an asset at the strike price on or at any time up to the expiration date.